LukeyBSystems/deepstatsdocs/docs/runtime/otherModifierTypes.md

 Similar to the previous TieredModifier, this also provides a way to create new modifiers from the same base.
 Call the GetTieredModifier() function to get a new DeepModifier, where the 'value' increases to the new tier, with an additional random range within the tier.

-This class is included, or modify it further to meet the requirements of your own game
+This class is included in the source, or modify it further to meet the requirements of your own game
 ```cs
     [System.Serializable]
     public class TieredRandomizedModifier